Arthurmayo/CAPy/README.md

    ![Instructions](https://github.com/user-attachments/assets/bc91d135-d84d-44ed-ad8a-8a3f53c15d4c)
     - Data must be in the above format with a .csv extension to work in CAPy
     - Click on **"Select Main Data File"** to load your primary activity CSV file.
+    - If data is in .awd format, use the built in converter to make this data accesible to CAPy

 4. **Configure Analysis Parameters**